 What Laws in Connecticut Protect Against Asbestos Exposure?

 The Connecticut Department of Public Health set forward regulations on how asbestos is handled within the state to protect people from the hazards of dangerous asbestos fibers:

 - Anyone handling asbestos-related materials must be trained and certified by the state of Connecticut.

 - Heating, air conditioning, and ventilation must be turned off prior to any asbestos abatement project in order to stop contamination.
 The area must be marked off clearly, with warning signs.

 - All tools used during asbestos abatement must be thoroughly cleaned, before and after, with HEPA-filtered vacuums and antibacterial cleaning wipes.

-- Once an asbestos project is complete, the asbestos technician must test the air thoroughly to ensure its as clear as possible from asbestos.
+- Once an asbestos project is complete, the asbestos technician must test the air thoroughly to ensure its as clean as possible from asbestos.
 They then must make sure that the removed asbestos is disposed of properly.